The California Water System

 California has many competing needs for water.
 Cities, farms, and fish have been pitted against each other for more than a century in a 3-way tug-of-war for a sustainable supply of water.
 Sustainable groundwater management has been given a high priority as aquifers continue to be over pumped in many areas, particularly during dry periods when surface water to sustain agricultural yields is in short supply.

 In order to maintain a reliable water supply, we must invest in our water system’s infrastructure.
 Infrastructure includes the aqueduct, canals, dams, spillways, reservoirs, levees, pumping plants, and more.
 Much of our infrastructure is aging and needs to be bolstered or reconstructed.
-New infrastructure plans, such as California WaterFix, are designed to ensure a reliable and sustainable water supply that supports our economy and our environment.
+New infrastructure plans are designed to ensure a reliable and sustainable water supply that supports our economy and our environment.